NVIDIA/cuda-quantum/docs/sphinx/install.rst

 Specifically, while a builtin plugin is shipped with the CUDA Quantum Docker image, users can also activate a custom CUDA Quantum MPI plugin targeting their local MPI installation without recompiling or reinstalling the stack.

-CUDA Quantum MPI API for :ref:`C++ <mpi-namespace-cpp-api>` and :ref:`Python <mpi-submodule-python-api>` will then be delegated to the runtime discoverable plugin implementation.
+CUDA Quantum MPI API for :ref:`C++ <mpi-namespace-cpp-api>` and :ref:`Python <mpi-submodule-python-api>` will then be delegated to the plugin implementation selected at runtime.

 The following table summarizes mechanisms whereby a CUDA Quantum MPI plugin can be picked up.